Renewable energy in South Africa: Geothermal energy

 Geothermal energy is generated from heat that is stored in the Earth.
 The geothermal energy that is generated from the Earth's crust is the original formation of the planet and from radioactive decay of material.
 Geothermal heat pumps tap into the ground to use this resource as a source of energy.
 The production of geothermal energy is a clean and sustainable form of energy.
 There are currently no geothermal energy practices in South Africa but there are projects underway to implement them.
 Geothermal measurements have been made throughout South Africa, demonstrating that there is high geothermal potential and that the relevant temperatures rank from medium to high on the global scale.

 Energy providers

-The South African energy sector is dominated by the company Eskom.
-Eskom currently produces 95% of South Africa's electricity.
-Due to their large presence in the non-renewable energy sector, there are independent power producers (IPP) who are capable of providing renewable energy sources.
-To reach the 10,000 GWh renewable energy target, the government has joined agencies and implemented policies that promote independent renewable energy producers.
-BioTherm Energy is the leading IPP because of their three wind and solar projects that are involved in REI4P.
-Mulilo is a South African company who provides clean energy such as wind and solar to the national grid.
-Mulilo is a member of the South African REI4P and has won 420MW worth of projects.
-They currently have 30MW of solar PV operational and have another 185MW scheduled.
-By the end of 2017, Mulilo was to contribute 240 megawatts of wind power. juwi South Africa is a renewable energy company who is also one of the world's leading renewable energy companies. juwi South Africa's main focus is on the production of solar energy on a utility and commercial scale, as well as onshore wind energy. juwi South Africa has built five utility-scale solar plants under the REI4P and they are also a member of the IPPs.WiSolar is an on-demand prepaid solar utility company in South Africa, which provides affordable solar energy options to South Africans while addressing climate change.
-It Solar panels releases electrons when struck by sunlight, to supply immediate energy consumption and stores any excess.
+The South African energy sector has historically been dominated by state-owned provider Eskom.
+However, there are numerous independent power producers operating in the renewable energy sector, with large-scale projects continuing to be developed in South Africa, and other African countries.
+These include wind, solar, and hydro power plants, some of which have partnerships with other South African energy companies for wheeled energy.

+As of mid-2026, major IPPs headquartered in SA, and foreign companies with offices located in SA, include: